Goa-Uni-MSc-Integrated-2021-2026/event_based_mlops_deployment/README.md

 # Event Base MLOps Deployment

-This is a template file.
+This is a template repo.